 Deployment Options and Components

-There are different ways of using Camunda BPM and different components are provided: the process engine itself, the REST Api, the web applications.
+There are different ways of using Camunda BPM and different components are provided: the process engine itself, the REST API, the web applications.
 Depending on how Camunda is deployed and which components are used, different security considerations apply.
-The following list gives a general overview over deployment options and components and points out the main differences from a security point of view.
-The remainder of this chapter then goes into different configuration options.
+The following list gives a general overview over deployment options and components outlining the main differences from a security point of view.
+The remainder of this chapter elaborates on the different configuration options.

 - Embedded Java library inside an application: in this case, the Camunda engine is embedded inside a custom Java Application.
 Usually the application takes care of securing access to Camunda’s APIs and the APIs are not directly exposed to an end user.
 In this case, the application typically takes care of ensuring authentication and preventing access by unauthorized users.